unbit/pysftpserver/README.md

 ```

 ##Usage
-We provide, as a fully working example, an SFTP storage that jails users in a virtual chroot environment.
+We provide a couple of fully working examples:

+* **pysftpjail**: an SFTP storage that jails users in a virtual chroot environment.
-You can use it by launching `pysftpjail` with the following options:
+* **pysftpproxy**: an SFTP storage that acts as a proxy, forwarding each request to another SFTP server.

+You'll find both our storages in your `$PATH` after the installation, so you can simply launch them by using the appropriate command line executable / arguments:

 ```
-pysftpjail -h
+$ pysftpjail -h

 usage: pysftpjail [-h] [--logfile LOGFILE] [--umask UMASK] chroot